Dynamicfire07/root-19/README.md

 A web-based quiz application built with Django that allows users to register, log in, practice questions, and track progress.
 This project features a dynamic and user-friendly interface, including a hero section, session-based authentication, and animated feedback.

-This version uses **MongoDB** for data storage instead of the default SQLite database.
-All data is stored in MongoDB collections and accessed via `pymongo`.
+This version uses **Supabase (PostgreSQL)** for data storage instead of MongoDB.
+All data is stored in PostgreSQL tables and accessed with `psycopg2`.

 ## Features